jhpyle/docassemble/_docs/docker.md

 * `docker stop -t 600 45034cf698b1` will stop the container with container ID `45034cf698b1` and it will give it ten minutes (600 seconds) to shut down safely.
+* `docker logs 45034cf698b1` will show the log of the container.
+This log is very high-level and limited, but it contains useful information about whether a container has shut down safely.
+There are more logs available inside the container itself; see [troubleshooting] for instructions on accessing them.
 * `docker ps -a` will list all of the containers on the server, whether they are running or not.
 * `docker rm 45034cf698b1` will delete the container with container ID